Guest blogger Kiran Cheedella, a freelance GP, shares an insight into GP humanitarian work and how to get involved.

 As a doctor you are privileged with a position where people share their stories.
 People here are brave, determined and hopeful for a better beginning, a new start away from war and lack of opportunity.

-THE MDM CLINIC
+THE MEDICINES DU MONDE CLINIC

 We work out of two 27m2 tents.
 Part of the enjoyment of working here is the participation in setting up and equipping the clinic from the drugs, running of the pharmacy, general medical procedures, and coordination of staff.
 There are 3 other medical providers here, and we meet weekly to coordinate and cover the site 24 hours a day.